-If your store requires deep customizations to Solidus's core functionality, you may want to fork Solidus for your store where you can more freely implement your features.
+If your store requires deep customizations to Solidus' core functionality, you may want to fork Solidus for your store where you can more freely implement your features.

-The benefit of using a fork of Solidus is that you can test your new features with Solidus's test suite and ensure your development has not broken Solidus's existing functionality.
+The benefit of using a fork of Solidus is that you can test your new features with Solidus' test suite and ensure that your development did not break any existing functionality.